Chris Roche

 Christopher Roche (born 9 September 1958) is an Australian former rugby union international.

 Roche was born in Clifton, Queensland, near Toowoomba.
-After picking up the sport while a boarder at Downlands College, he was selected in the Downlands College First XV as a hooker in 1974.
+After picking up the sport while a boarder at Downlands College, he was selected for the Downlands College First XV as a hooker in 1974.
 He then made the Australian Schools team in 1975 for a tour of New Zealand, playing as a hooker.
-He subsequently moved to Brisbane and played for the Brisbane State High School first XV and was selected in the 1976 Australian Schools Team.
-He finished his schooling at Brisbane State High School, by which time he had established himself as a flanker and was selected in the 1977 Australian Schools Team.
-Roche is the first player to have represented Australia at Schools level for three consequtive years.
+He subsequently moved to Brisbane and played for the Brisbane State High School first XV and was selected for the 1976 Australian Schools Team.
+He finished his schooling at Brisbane State High School, by which time he had established himself as a flanker and was selected for the 1977 Australian Schools Team.
+Roche is the first player to have represented Australia at Schools level for three consecutive years.

 Roche was selected as an open-side flanker for Queensland in 1980 and for the Wallabies on the 1981 Grand Slam tour of the United Kingdom.
-He was also selected on the 1982 tour to New Zealand, the 1983 tour to France and the 1984 tours to Fiji and the United Kingdom.
+He was also selected for the 1982 tour to New Zealand, the 1983 tour to France, and the 1984 tours to Fiji and the United Kingdom.

 On the 1982 tour to New Zealand he was dubbed the "Grim Reaper" by the New Zealand press after Australia defeated New Zealand 19-16 in the second test at Wellington.
-On the 1983 tour the French press referred to Roche as "the Lion", for his courageous efforts on the field where he faced off against the French captain Jean Pierre Rives.
+On the 1983 tour the French press referred to Roche as "the Lion" for his courageous efforts on the field, where he faced off against the French captain Jean Pierre Rives.

-Roche was one of the smallest flankers in International rugby weighing 78 kilograms and standing just 178 centimetres tall.
+Roche was one of the smallest flankers in international rugby, weighing 78 kilograms and standing just 178 centimetres tall.